 I enjoyed the fresh scones and jam, and this little presentation of a basket of mango and sticky rice.

-throughout the hotel there six restaurants and three bars.
+throughout the hotel, there are six restaurants and three bars.
 There is also a chocolate boutique.

 Pool and Garden

 I loved the pool here.
 The pool is on the ground between the Shangri-La wing and the river in a large garden area between the two wings.
-It’s surrounded by trees and there is even a little island in the pool.
+Trees surround it and there is even a little island in the pool.

 Grab your pool towel at the entry, and there are newspapers and a pile of books as well.